ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

 Step 1) Downloading the CloudFormation Template
 ------------------------------------------------
 Step 1) Download a copy of the CloudFormation template from the S3 Bucket
-       ** Note: due Git being a public site, only examples of syntax is given.
+       ** Note: Due to GiaHub being a public site, only examples of syntax is given.
 You will be given a sheet with pertenant info**

 - The file you need to download is called: **cf-awscli-template.yml**
 ::